 Unfortunately the PIE-Rivers region is under significant stresses that threaten to undermine the long-term ecological integrity of the system.
 Substantial portions of the watersheds suffer from severe water losses that dry up the rivers causing fish kills and other environmental damage.
 Development in the watersheds increases polluted runoff and has fragmented some important wildlife habitats and natural areas.
-We are already experiencing the effects of global climate change, including heavy precipitation events, more intense storms, longer stretches of hot and dry days, coastal erosion, and rising sea level.
+We are already experiencing some of the predicted effects of global climate change, including more intense storms, hot and sometimes dry summers, coastal erosion, and rising sea level.